Rachida Dati: Career in local politics

 On the local level, Dati has been serving as Mayor of the 7th district of Paris and a member of the Council of Paris.
 On 9 February 2013, Dati announced she was a candidate for mayor of Paris in the 2014 local elections but she later withdrew because "the press has already chosen Nathalie Kosciusko-Morizet".

 In early 2019, Dati announced her plan to run again for the Paris municipal election in 2020.
 Since 2020, she has been chairing her party's group in the Council of Paris.

-Rachida Dati is candidate for the 2026 Paris Mayoral election, running on the programme "Change Paris" focused on security, cleanliness, and budgetary responsibility.
+Dati was a candidate for the 2026 Paris mayoral election, running on the programme "Change Paris" focused on security, cleanliness, and budgetary responsibility.
 She was endorsed by the conservative Republican party.

-Minister of Culture, 2024–present
+Minister of Culture, 2024–2026

 On 11 January 2024, Dati made a surprise comeback to national politics, being nominated as Minister of Culture in the government of Gabriel Attal.
 As a consequence, Les Républicains President Éric Ciotti announced her exclusion from the party.

 She retained her position on 21 September 2024 in the government of Michel Barnier, and then on 23 December in the government of François Bayrou.
 She again retained her position in the first and second governments of Sébastien Lecornu.

-On 19 October 2025, the 2025 Louvre robbery happened, with Dati being involved in the investigation.
+On 19 October 2025, the 2025 Louvre robbery happened, with Dati testifying in the investigation.

+She resigned on 25 February 2026 in order to run in the 2026 Paris municipal election, succeeded by Catherine Pégard, losing the 22 March mayoral race to the Socialist candidate Emmanuel Grégoire.